 Respiration is one of an essential process carried out by all living organism to survive.
 When you run to catch your school bus, you find yourself to be breathing faster.
 It is because your body requires extra energy for running, which was provided by respiration.
 This resulted in rapid breathing.
 Breathing is an integral part of respiration but as a whole, it is a phenomenon that keeps our body going.

 In simple terms, respiration is the process through which the nutrients we eat are converted into useful energy.
-As we know, the cell is the structural and functional unit of a life and each cell requires energy to perform their functions.
+As we know, the cell is the structural and functional unit of life and each cell requires energy to perform their functions.
 Therefore, respiration that takes place at the smallest level of our body i.e cellular level is called cellular respiration.
 The process ensures that each cell performs its function perfectly.

-Cellular respiration is set of metabolic reactions occurring inside the cells to convert biochemical energy obtained from the food into a chemical compound called adenosine triphosphate (ATP).
+Cellular respiration is a set of metabolic reactions occurring inside the cells to convert biochemical energy obtained from the food into a chemical compound called adenosine triphosphate (ATP).
 Metabolism refers to a set of chemical reactions carried out for maintaining the living state of the cells in an organism.
 These can be divided into two categories:

 - Catabolism – the process of breaking molecules to obtain energy.